Skip to content

 This approach serves two critical purposes:

-To make this simpler, let's just remember that the first symbol after a parenthesis is always a function.
+The first symbol after an opening parenthesis is always a function.

 Conditionals: if and where